AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `email`

-The user&apos;s email address
+The user's email address

 ### `--role`, `-r`

-The user&apos;s project role (&apos;admin&apos; or &apos;viewer&apos;) or environment type role (e.g. &apos;staging:contributor&apos; or &apos;production:viewer&apos;).
-To remove a user from an environment type, set the role as &apos;none&apos;.
-The % or * characters can be used as a wildcard for the environment type, e.g. &apos;%:viewer&apos; to give the user the &apos;viewer&apos; role on all types.
-The role can be abbreviated, e.g. &apos;production:v&apos;.
+The user's project role ('admin' or 'viewer') or environment type role (e.g. 'staging:contributor' or 'production:viewer').
+To remove a user from an environment type, set the role as 'none'.
+The % or * characters can be used as a wildcard for the environment type, e.g. '%:viewer' to give the user the 'viewer' role on all types.
+The role can be abbreviated, e.g. 'production:v'.

 -  Default: `[]`
 -  Requires a value